mirisuzanne/mia/content/posts/journal/tech-ai-wtf.md

 no marketing department, no regulation.
 Each of us is an island of isolated ~~trolly conductors~~ _hammer enthusiasts_.

+Once we've established some useful norms -- a 'best practice' or two --
+I can't imagine anyone
+[_crowd violently storms the capitol_].

 ## Meanwhile, back at the hammer factory…